camel-tooling/vscode-camelk/README.md

 }
 ```

-When you're done, save the file and call command from palette `Tasks: Run Task`.
+When you're done, you have two options to use it:
+- call command from palette `Tasks: Run Task`.
 You will see the command listed with the label that you provided previously.
+- with the `Start Apache Camel Integration` command, pick the option `Use a predefined Task - useful for multi-attributes deployment`

 After running the camel-k `Task`, a terminal will open where you can see the command used and any execution result.